-In Elliot Lake, most of the people engaged were interested in learning more, were supportive of their community being involved in the siting process and look forward to next steps.
+In the Township of The North Shore, most of the people engaged were interested in learning more, were supportive of their community being involved in the siting process and look forward to next steps.

 Several key interests were recurring and identify the areas which the community is most interested in learning more about.
 The core key interests expressed include the following:

-- Health, safety and environmental risks; - Effects on community image (and integration of APM with the existing economy); and Economic benefit and opportunities for growth.
+- Health, safety and environmental risks; - · Community and infrastructure development; and - Economic benefit and opportunities for growth.